Halo-Lab/future/README.md

 It is a `Promise` compatible type that allows to define and track error types.

-## Why is the default Promise definition type is bad?
+## Why is the default Promise definition type bad?

 An asynchronous code may throw errors but the standard type of the `Promise` cannot tell you which errors you can handle in the `catch` method.
 Of course, you can define the error's type explicitly, but you should know what en error can be at the time.
 It may be hard task, especially if you chaining a lot of promises and each of them may throw an error.